 The cost of living in Colombia can be very attractive to those who work for US startups and receive a higher salary in US dollars!
-When we conducted our survey, we found that the gap between what engineers would earn working nearshore vs. a LATAM-based IT company was lower than in other countries, at USD 18,000.
+When we conducted our survey, we found that the gap between what engineers would earn working nearshore vs. a LATAM-based IT company hovered at about 27%.

-The median software engineer salary in Colombia for those who have three years or more experience, a high level of English proficiency, and have worked nearshore for companies abroad is USD 72,000 annually.
-However, that salary lags for top-quality developers as the expected wage is closer to USD 96,000.
+The current median software engineer salary in Colombia for those who have three years or more experience, a high level of English proficiency, and have worked nearshore for companies abroad is USD 66,000 annually.
+However, that salary lags for top-quality developers as the expected wage is closer to USD 84,000.

 However, that gap is beginning to close as the dependence on top-quality developers grows.
 Companies from abroad are looking for IT professionals who have exceptional IT skills to fill the need within the industry.

-The level of experience, skill, and the role you are in can make a difference in how much bigger or smaller that gap can be.
-For example, we found that all positions within the IT industry saw a median growth of 8.33% in the last quarter of the year.
+The level of experience, skill, and role you are in can make a difference in how much bigger or smaller that gap can be.
+For example, we found that all positions within the IT industry saw a median salary growth in the last quarter of 2022.

 What are employers bringing to the table?